Healthdirect Free Australian health advice you can count on.

 • try to have a good night’s sleep

-What should I do before I go to the blood donation clinic?
+What should I do before I go to the blood donor centre?

-On the day that you plan to donate blood you should:
+On the day of your donation, you should:

 • have something savoury to eat